the-listeners/best-game-ever/README.md

 Melissa Stock - Lead Software Engineer

-Pratiibh Bassi - Engineer
+Pratiibh Bassi - Technical Lead/Engineer

-Williams Argenal - Engineer
+Williams Argenal - Design Lead/Engineer

-Denevan Pettie - Engineer
+Denevan Pettie - Research Lead/Engineer

 # Our Mission
 Learning a language is a gargantuan and intimidating venture.
 To make the initial forray more manageable, Learn the Lingo seeks to provide a fun and interactive way to learn a variety of vocabulary words.